Project closure template

 What is a project closure template?

-The benefits of a digital project closure template
+Create a project closure template

 What to include in your project closure template